Types of Funding

 Work study funds are allocated to graduate programs in the form of a work study GGE Fellowship.
 These funds are awarded to students in their programs.
 In order to be eligible you must be: determined financially eligible by the Financial Aid Office, be a US Citizen or Resident, and be selected for a graduate student researcher assistantship of 25% or more by a UCD faculty member.
 Your major professor should make a request to the GGE office for these funds in the spring for the following academic year, confirming that the matching funds are available.
 Awards will be made for either 25% or 50%.

 The Office of Graduate Studies allocates fellowship support each academic year to the GGE.
-These fellowships are awarded to both entering and continuing students in the following manner:
+These fellowships are awarded to both entering and continuing students.
+The typical breakdown of how these funds are distributed are as follows:

 - 35% is allocated to fellowship support for entering students